opengovsg/formsg-javascript-sdk/README.md

 ### Processing Attachments

-`formsg.crypto.decryptWithAttachments(formSecretKey: string, decryptParams: DecryptParams)` behaves similarly except it will return a `Promise<DecryptedContentAndAttachments | null>`.
+`formsg.crypto.decryptWithAttachments(formSecretKey: string, decryptParams: DecryptParams)` (available from version 0.9.0 onwards) behaves similarly except it will return a `Promise<DecryptedContentAndAttachments | null>`.

 `DecryptedContentAndAttachments` is an object containing two fields:
  - `content`: the standard form decrypted responses (same as the return type of `formsg.crypto.decrypt`)